Joint Care: Knee and Hip Replacement Surgery | Sports Medicine | Spine and Back Pain | Physical Medicine &

 Our dedicated orthopaedic researchers, with the support of the NorthShore Research Institute, work on a growing portfolio of collaborative research projects across disciplines, creating a ‘bench to bedside’ atmosphere that offers the latest technology and care for patients.

-Our Joint Care (Adult Reconstruction) specialists program supports a Joint Replacement Registry, which allows us to track patients and their outcomes and to leverage this data for a variety of studies aimed at improving care.
+Our Joint Care: Knee and Hip Replacement Surgery specialists program supports a Joint Replacement Registry, which allows us to track patients and their outcomes and to leverage this data for a variety of studies aimed at improving care.
 NorthShore will participate in the American Joint Replacement Registry allowing our physicians to track data on a complete range of devices and techniques and monitor performance and trends locally and nationally.
 Outcomes data will be studied and applied to best practices going forward for device design and surgical methods.